 We already see a shift away from DRM towards watermarked media files which is definitely a step in the right direction.
 Better of course does not mean perfect but it is heading towards a good direction.

-The other occurence that involved some sort of DRM was when Microsofts WGA servers went down flagging all genuine Windows Vista installations as invalid if a WGA check was performed on those systems.
+The other occurrence that involved some sort of DRM was when Microsofts WGA servers went down flagging all genuine Windows Vista installations as invalid if a WGA check was performed on those systems.

-So, updating your system had the result that your formerly validated Windows Vista was flagged as not validated which meant that the updates could not be installed.
+So, updating your system had the result that your formerly validated Windows Vista was flagged as non genuine which meant that updates could not be installed anymore on the system that required WGA to pass.

-Microsoft was able to fix the issue after two days and users are again able to validate their system to be able to download updates for it.
+Microsoft was able to fix the issue after two days and users are again able to validate their system to download updates for it.
 Some users claim that Windows Update is not working anymore after re-validating their system which can only be attributed to this process.

 The bottom line is this: It is not safe to say that you will be allowed to keep data that you purchased.
 It can happen that you will lose that data without being able to interfere at all.
-Would you buy a car, a CD or DVD if someone told you that it could happen that you would not be able to play them in the future if the producer decided to stop distributing them ?
+Would you buy a car, a CD or DVD if someone told you that it could happen that you would not be able to use them in the future if someone decided to stop supporting the product?

 I know that it is quite comfortable to download music and videos from the Internet but I personally think that it is not worth it at all.
 You will lose what you bought in the long run, that is my prediction.